archshift/llama/README.md

 - `binFiles`: Array of binaries found within the ctr9 package.
   - `bin`: The binary filename.
   - `vAddr`: Address where llama will copy the binary.
+- `arm11State` (defaults to `none`): String that describes how the ARM11 will be emulated.
+Possible values are:
+  - `kernelSync`: Performs ARM9<=>ARM11 handshake that allows kernel to run
+  - `bootSync`: Performs ARM9<=>ARM11 handshake that allows bootloader to run
+  - `none`: Does not attempt any ARM11 emulation

 #### Debugger